zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 .. image:: ../images/q24.jpg

-How to get a quantified level of modification ?
+How to obtain the CMR modification level?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **Quantification** in **Data Libraries** to history